Fish-WY/CCCproject2-team56/CouchDB/README.md

 # Introduction of CouchDB
-this is twi design documnet we used in couchDB
+this is two design documnet we used in couchDB
 ## Mount volume
 [/dev/vdb]
 ```